-To evaluate the accuracy of the generated IrisCode, left eye images in CASIA-v4-Iris-Interval are utilized in our experiments.
-To standardize the analysis process, the matching protocol in \cite{lai2017cancellable} are adopted for both IFO hashing and Bloom filter hashing.
-Specifically, the subject who has at least 7 samples is selected, hence form 868 (124 subjects * 7 samples) iris samples.
-To generate the mated similarity scores, each iris template is matched other iris templates of the same person ( ${7 \choose 2} *124=2604$ mated comparisons), while non-mated similarity scores are generated by comparing template with all other templates from different iris samples of different person (${124 \choose 2} *7*7=373674$).
-The EER accuracy of the IrisCode are computed based on the hamming distances during matching, the original EER of IrisCode is recorded as 0.38\% with shifted $\pm$ 16 bits.
+To evaluate the accuracy of the generated IrisCode, the left eye images in CASIA-v4-Iris-Interval were used in our experiments.
+To standardize the analysis, the matching protocol in \cite{lai2017cancelable} was adopted for both IFO hashing and Bloom filter hashing.
+Specifically, a subject with at least seven samples is selected, forming 868 (124 subjects * 7 samples) iris samples.
+To generate the mated similarity scores, each iris template is matched to the other iris templates of the same person ( ${7 \choose 2} *124=2604$ mated comparisons).
+In contrast, non-mated similarity scores are generated by comparing the template with all other templates from different iris samples of different people (${124 \choose 2} *7*7=373674$).
+The EER accuracy of the IrisCode is computed based on the Hamming distances during matching.
+The original EER of IrisCode is 0.38\% with shifted $\pm$ 16 bits.

-In this paper, the IFO hashing is implemented as described in~\cite{lai2017cancellable}.
-In IFO scheme, window size $K$, number of permutations $m$, $P$ number of random generated permutation vectors, and security threshold $\tau$ are four principal parameters.
-To evaluate the attack successful rate on IFO, we fix $K=100$, $P=3$,$\tau=0$, and then launch the attack with $m=\{200,400,800\}$.
-As show in Table \ref{table::iforesult}, IFO is also vulnerable to the attack.
-The SAR increases from 65.99\% to 81.45\% as the $m$ increases to 800.
-As shown in Fig.~\ref{Fig.maxleakagegroup}(d), there is also a trade off between the leakage $\lambda_{max}$ and EER of IFO.
+This paper implements the IFO hashing as described in~\cite{lai2017cancelable}.
+In the IFO scheme, the four principal parameters are the window size $K$, the number of permutations $m$, $P$ number of random generated permutation vectors, and security threshold $\tau$.
+To evaluate the attack success rate on IFO, we fixed $K=100$, $P=3$, and $\tau=0$, and then launched the attack with $m=\{200,400,800\}$.
+As shown in Table \ref{table::iforesult}, IFO is also vulnerable to attack.
+The SAR increases from 65.99\% to 81.45\% as $m$ increases to 800.
+As shown in Fig.~\ref{Fig.maxleakagegroup}(d), there is also a trade-off between the leakage $\lambda_{max}$ and the EER of IFO.

-Unlike decimal face features used in the aforementioned sections, IrisCode is in binary form.
-To better understand to what extent the pre-image reconstruction achieve visually, the original IrisCode and IrisCode pre-image are plotted in Fig. \ref{Figure::ifobfreconstructiriscode}.
-As indicated from the red box, the IrisCode reconstructed from IFO can be partially matched with the original IrisCode, thus suggests that IFO may suffer from information leakage visually.
-However, it is still hard to reconstruct the IrisCode 100\% same as the original IrisCode as the objective function (\ref{eq.objectivefinal}) is intended to minimize the difference between templates instead of features.